GEOLYTIX/mapp/foss4g_workshop/access_control.md

 The ACL being in the same database as the locations table we can copy the DBS connection string for the `PUBLIC` environment variable and append `|acl` for the table name.

+A `SECRET` string is required to sign JWT with for a user cookie.

 ```json
 "SECRET": "This can be anything.
 The longer, the better."
 "PUBLIC": "postgresql://dbauszus-glx:🤫@ep-curly-base-242741.eu-central-1.aws.neon.tech/workshop?sslmode=require|acl",